 Cecil Clutton writing, with John Stanford, in their 1954 volume "The Vintage Motor Car."

-Back in 2010 I bounced for a friend in his Model A Ford, brilliant fun, but they are big and heavy (a bit like my friends right foot).
+In 2010 I bounced for a friend in his Model A Ford, brilliant fun, but they are big and heavy (a bit like my friends right foot).
 That didn't help us get up all that many hills, but then along came this loud, long, thin, light machine which just gobbled up whatever was in front of it...

 I have some bad, influential friends who were kind enough to get me involved with events they were doing with their cars... and the bug bit, which is very difficult to shake off!